akalongman/ubuntu-configuration/README.md

 ## Enable Native Virtualization

-Install tools

-    sudo apt install -y qemu-kvm libvirt-bin ubuntu-vm-builder bridge-utils

 Check if supported by hardware

-    sudo egrep '(vmx|svm)' --color=always /proc/cpuinfo
+    egrep -c '(vmx|svm)' /proc/cpuinfo

-If nothing is displayed, then your processor doesn't support hardware virtualization, and you must stop here.
+If 0 it means that your CPU doesn't support hardware virtualization.

-Run:
+If 1 or more it does - but you still need to make sure that virtualization is enabled in the BIOS.

+To check if enabled, you may execute:

     kvm-ok

 If you have KVM, you will see: "INFO: Your CPU supports KVM extensions INFO: /dev/kvm exists KVM acceleration can be used"

+Install Necessary Packages

+    sudo apt install -y qemu-kvm libvirt-daemon-system libvirt-clients bridge-utils

 Next, add your user to the KVM group and libvirtd group.
 To do so, type:

-    sudo adduser $(whoami) kvm
+    sudo adduser `id -un` libvirt
-    sudo adduser $(whoami) libvirtd
+    sudo adduser `id -un` kvm

-After the installation, re-login so that the changes take effect.
-You can test the installation by typing:
+Verify Installation:

-    sudo virsh -c qemu:///system list
+    virsh list --all

 ## Format USB